Equitable Distribution Appraisal Services

 When You are a Beneficiary of a Shared Estate

-Even if the estate does not require an appraisal for IRS estate tax purposes, you and the other beneficiaries sometimes need help with dividing up the inherited property.
+Even if an estate does not require an appraisal for IRS purposes, an appraisal may still be required to help you and the other beneficiaries split up the inherited property.
 Is Mom’s heirloom china service a fair trade for Dad’s train set?
 The value of the items involved can be large or small and the value definition used may be fair market value, market value or liquidation value.

 When You Sever a Business Partnership or a Business Fails